padiketeku/EnvMonMod/EMM-Prac-5-Fire Regime.md

     });
 ```

 Note that the function has been applied to the image collection , **fireData** , and this was achieved through the **.map** .
-Now, print the variable to see if the image properties have two additional items (year and yrmnth).
+Now, print the variable to see if the image properties have the two new properties (year and yrmnth).

 ```JavaScript
 print (fire, 'fire')